tracyalison11/Galentines-Day/README.md

 </br>
 Hint: The number after the `h` in the tag corresponds to the size of the header :)

-#Step 8: Ensure our code runs in the browser
+# Step 8: Ensure our code runs in the browser

 You can open your `index.html` file in the browser multiple ways.
 It will vary depending on your code editor.
 You can right-click on your `index.html` file in the `Code` folder on your desktop and select the option to open in browser.
 The exact text will vary depend on your operating system.
 </br>
 If it's working, you should see your celebratory message in the browser!

-# Step 8: Let's write our first CSS rule!
+# Step 9: Let's write our first CSS rule!

 Open up styles.css - it should be empty.
 The first rule we will write is to change the background color of the webpage using the body tag.
 In order to write a CSS rule, we need to use a tag or selector to apply the rule to.
 A body tag CSS rule will look like this: